OzzyGoylusun/Power-BI.Sales-Analysis-Dashboard-for-a-Luxurious-Hotel-Group/README.md

 ### Project Overview
 ---
-This Power BI Dashboard project is intended to assist a chained-brand hotel conglomerate with its strategies for customer acquisition and retention as well as numerous methods to increase revenue.
+This Power BI Dashboard project is intended to assist a chained-brand hotel conglomerate with its strategies for **customer acquisition and retention** as well as numerous methods **to increase revenue**.

 A comprehensive analysis of each sales transaction that took place between the years of **2015 and 2017** was taken as a basis in an effort to most effectively meet the project objectives described above.